matubu/minibash/README.md

+# minibash

-A simple version of bash
+🌵 a simple, mini, imperfect version of bash